Efficient Multitask Feature and Relationship Learning: ILL-POSED OPTIMIZATION

 i.e., at least one of $\Sigma_1^{(1)}$ and $\Sigma_2^{(1)}$ is going to be rank deficient, and in the next iteration the inverse operation is not well-defined on at least one of them.
 As a fix, \citet{zhang2010learning} proposed to use an artificial fudge factor to ensure that both covariance matrices stay positive definite after each update:

 where $\epsilon > 0$ is a fixed, small constant.
-However, since the fudge factor $\epsilon$ is a fixed constant which does not decrease to 0 in the limit, it also introduce extra biases into the estimation, and it is not clear whether or not the fixed algorithm converges.
+However, since the fudge factor $\epsilon$ is a fixed constant which does not decrease to 0 in the limit, it introduces extra biases into the estimation, and thus it is not clear whether or not the fixed algorithm converges.